What happens to your recycling and rubbish

 Recyclable items from your blue bins and recycling points

+It is put through a variety of systems and processes to make sure as little as possible gets wasted.
 A variety of magnets, currents, size-sorting equipment and conveyor belts separate the different materials.
 They are then packed up and sold to reprocessors who melt, pulp or crush them to make new products.

 Paper and cardboard are sorted into different grades and sent to mills to be pulped and made into new paper and card products.